List of heads of London government

 This is a list of the various heads of local government organisations that have served London, England.

-Summary of metropolis-wide heads of government
+Summary of London-wide heads of government

 The Metropolitan Board of Works, created in 1855, was the first elected authority covering the whole metropolis of London, including the suburbs outside the ancient boundaries of the City of London.
 The area of the Metropolitan Board of Works became the County of London in 1889, which was enlarged to become the county of Greater London in 1965.
 The leaders of these bodies were:

 City of London

 Lord Mayor of London

 The Lord Mayor of the City of London is an ancient office and is the chief position of the Corporation of London.